-This route, which is also known as the via alpina, was recently named the “World’s best hike” by Backpacker magazine, and we agree!
+This route, which is also known as the Via Alpina, was recently named the “World’s best hike” by Backpacker magazine, and we agree!
 Our tour differs from other tours of the Bernese Oberland by adding a couple of memorable detours to areas that should not be missed.
 This tour is a beautiful collection of supreme alpine scenery, remote inns, and quiet trails.
 On our inn-to-inn tours we’ll move to a new location nearly every day, crossing many passes, and we’ll stay in a combination of 3-star village hotels and traditional country inns, where you’ll have a private room with bathroom down the hall.
 We’ll have two nights without our luggage when we will need to carry just a few extra things, and on other days we’ll send the luggage ahead, so you can hike with the freedom of a small daypack.

 Our typical day starts with a continental buffet breakfast at our inn – delicious fresh baked bread, local cheeses, cereal, fruit, coffee and juice – which gives us the energy needed for a full day of hut-to-hut hiking.

-Soon we’ll be out on the trail for 6-8 hours, where often you’ll get to choose between an easier or more strenuous hike for the day and we explore the Alpine Pass Route.
+Soon we’ll be out on the trail for 6-8 hours, where often you’ll get to choose between an easier or more strenuous hike for the day as we explore the Alpine Pass Route.
 Each morning, you’ll be handed a lunch to carry, and at a mid-point along the way we’ll choose a beautiful spot to stop and enjoy our picnic.
 We get a lot of compliments on our imaginative lunches – making them something to look forward to as well!

-Grindelwald – After a hearty breakfast, we’ll hike over the Grosse Scheidegg pass and enjoy our first views of the Eiger and of the Grindelwald valley.
+Grindelwald – After a hearty breakfast, we’ll hike over the Grosse Scheidegg Pass and enjoy our first views of the Eiger and of the Grindelwald Valley.

-Wengen – Today we’ll explore the Grindelwald valley and hike to the famous Kleine Scheidegg pass under the Eiger North Face.
+Wengen – Today we’ll explore the Grindelwald Valley and hike to the famous Kleine Scheidegg Pass under the Eiger North Face.

 Obersteinberg – Enjoy spectacular views of the Jungfrau and surrounding mountains on the way to Obersteinberg, a remote mountain inn and working farm.